ssgoh/Intro_To_Raspberry_Pi/README.md

 Hi Participants

-The notes posted here are for you to download.
+The course notes (Pi Python Course Material - Rev 2.pdf) posted here are for you to download.
 Please feel free to do so.

-The notes are organised by Week No of course.
+The notes and slides used for this course are organised by Week No of course.